Poet. Writer. Author. Mentor.

-You are really good at creating a safety net for fragile creators, there is no judgment, no shame, no blame, just celebration of whatever little steps I took towards opening into my bigger self, thank you.
+You are really good at creating a safety net for fragile creators; there is no judgment, no shame, no blame, just celebration of whatever little steps I took towards opening into my creative self.

 Working with Ahava is working from and in the heart.

 Sam Barlow, Writer, Photographer and Multimedia Collage Artist